-Fall gardening season is here!
-Time for Fall veggies and citrus, refreshing your landscape, and reviving your lawn.
+Fall gardening season is here and September is an action-packed month!
+It’s time for Fall veggies and citrus, refreshing your landscape, and fertilizing your lawn.
 Here are our top 6 must-do’s right now for a beautiful Fall season.

 Check out our September Garden Guide for more tips and remember that trees, shrubs, and perennials can be planted 12 months out of the year!
 The only difference is the amount of water they need depending on temperatures and wind!